Guide To JetBlue TrueBlue Mosaic Elite Status: Worth It?

-JetBlue is a pleasant airline to fly with, and is known for its free Wi-Fi, seatback televisions, and extensive snacks.
-In May 2023, JetBlue rolled out some major changes to its TrueBlue program, so in this post I wanted to take a close look at how JetBlue’s elite program works.
+JetBlue is a pleasant airline to fly with, and is known for its free Wi-Fi, seat back televisions, and extensive snacks.
+In this post, I’d like to take a look at the carrier’s Mosaic elite status, and how the program works for 2026.
+This is especially worth doing since the airline has made some changes as of this year.

 How to earn JetBlue TrueBlue Mosaic status

 Status with JetBlue TrueBlue is earned based on your activity over the course of a calendar year.
-With the reimagined TrueBlue program, status isn’t earned based on the points you earn, but rather it’s earned based on how many “tiles” you rack up.
+Status isn’t earned based on the points you earn, but rather it’s earned based on how many “tiles” you rack up.
 How do you earn tiles?

 • You earn one tile for every $100 in qualifying spending with JetBlue; this doesn’t just include flights, but also vacation packages, rental cars, and cruises

-• You earn one tile for every $1,000 in qualifying spending on a co-branded JetBlue credit card, including the personal and business card
+• You earn one tile for every $1,000 in qualifying spending on a co-branded JetBlue credit card, including personal and business cards

 JetBlue’s basic Mosaic status can be earned with 50 tiles (which equates to $5,000 of spending on JetBlue or $50,000 of credit card spending), though the highest tier of Mosaic status requires 250 tiles (which equates to $25,000 of spending on JetBlue or $250,000 of credit card spending).